 – I want one, mama, she said.
 I explained that some bad people hurt mama and that it is very good that she does not have one.

 – Only sometimes.

 A couple of years later, when her little brother was about the same age and asked me the same question, she explained that ‘bad guys hurt mama but that it hurts only sometimes’.
 My son hugged me tight as if to take the pain away.

 My husband’s patience, support, encouragement, and love made me change my mind about having children.
-It all happened quite fast.
-We got married exactly one year after we met when I was already pregnant, and we had our daughter six months later.
+It all happened quite quick; we married exactly one year after we met when I was already pregnant and we had our daughter six months later.

 The post first appeared on PTSDChat.org